2016 Turin municipal election

+Municipal elections were held in Turin, Piedmont, on 5 June 2016 to elect the mayor of Turin and the 38 members of the City Council of Turin.
+Chiara Appendino, the candidate of the Five Star Movement (M5S), was elected after defeating the incumbent mayor Piero Fassino in the runoff election on 19 June.
+As a centre-left coalition stronghold that always elected a centre-left mayor since direct elections began in 1993, Fassino (who finished first in the first round by a comfortable margin) was considered the frontrunner and Appendino's win was an upset.
+Appendino's win also marked the first win for the M5S in a major Italian city and occurred during a wave of mayoral victories by the M5S in the 2016 Italian local elections.
+The results were widely reported as a major breakthrough for the M5S, which had previously been seen as a protest party rather than a significant political force.

 Voting system

-The voting system is used for all mayoral elections in Italy, in the city with a population higher than 15,000 inhabitants.
-Under this system voters express a direct choice for the mayor or an indirect choice voting for the party of the candidate's coalition.
+The voting system for the office of mayor of Turin is used for all mayoral elections in Italy in the cities with a population higher than 15,000 inhabitants.
+Under this system, voters express a direct choice for the mayor or an indirect choice voting for the party of the candidate's coalition.
 If no candidate receives 50% of votes, the top two candidates go to a second round after two weeks.
-This gives a result whereby the winning candidate may be able to claim majority support, although it is not guaranteed.

-The election of the City Council is based on a direct choice for the candidate with a preference vote: the candidate with the majority of the preferences is elected.
+As a result, the winning candidate can claim majority support, although it is not guaranteed.
+The election of the City Council of Turin is based on a direct choice for the candidate with a preference vote and the candidate with the majority of the preferences is elected.
 The number of the seats for each party is determined proportionally.

-Parties and candidates
+Political parties and political candidates

-This is a list of the parties (and their respective leaders) which will participate in the election.